vaibhavantil2/core/tutorials/guides/02_core/01_javascript/javascript.md

 // In `start()`.
 window.glue = await GlueWeb();
 ```
 Find the `toggleGlueAvailable` function and uncomment it.
-Call it once the `window.GlueWeb()` factory function has resolved.
+Call it once the `GlueWeb()` factory function has resolved.

 ```javascript
 // In `start()`.